snarkhunter/oofcanvas/README.md

 * `CanvasRectangle(const Coord&, const Coord&)`

-where the `Coord`s are the user coordinates of any two opposite corners of the rectangle.
+where the `Coords` are the user coordinates of any two opposite corners of the rectangle.

 ##### `CanvasSegment`